spekarchik/PouchAndPaper/MOD_README.md

 - streamline resource farming and trading,
 - quickly prepare for breeding animals and gaining XP.

+### 🌱 Seed Pouches — now placeable blocks with real functionality

+Seed pouches are no longer just items — they are now **placeable blocks** that act as **mini seed containers**.
+When placed in the world, a pouch can store up to **60 seeds**, not counting the 4 used to craft it.
+You can fill it by:
+- inserting compatible seeds directly, or
+- right-clicking it with another pouch of the same type (which converts into seeds inside the block).

+Pouches can now be used for **organizing farms**, **decorating storage areas**, or **quickly planting seeds** during gardening.
+Breaking a pouch block will drop both the pouch and all stored seeds.
+You can withdraw seeds in portions of 4 by right-clicking with an empty hand or a non-seed item.

 ### 🥕 Crop Sacks — same mechanic, now for carrots, potatoes, and beetroots

 Version **2.1.0** introduces three new blocks: